Upload new images. The image library for this site will open in a new window.

-The academic advisor will serve as chair of the examination committee and may be one of the three individuals who administer the questions for one of the exam's content areas.
+Students and their academic advisor must identify three faculty members to serve on the candidacy examination committee by the start of their fifth semester (during year 3).
+The academic advisor will serve as chair of the examination committee and may also be one of the three individuals who administer the questions of the exam.
 All other faculty members of the examination committee must be approved by the student’s academic advisor and be a member of the Department of Communication’s approved Ph.D. faculty.
-The committee will include representation of faculty members who have taught the required content areas being tested.
-Students must complete a Candidacy Examinations Committee Form and submit it to the Department of Communication's Director of Graduate Studies
+Students must complete a Candidacy Examinations Committee Form and submit it to the Communication Department’s Director of Graduate Studies.

-- Conditional Pass: If the examination committee determines that they student’s performance was generally acceptable but with a specific deficiency, condition(s) will be specified that the student must satisfy to achieve a pass and remain in the program.
-These conditions may include re-examination of one or more question areas to be completed within 3 months.
+Conditional Pass: If the examination committee determines that the student’s performance was generally acceptable but with a specific deficiency, condition(s) will be specified that the student must satisfy to achieve a pass and remain in the program.
+These conditions may include re-examination of one or more question areas to be completed within three months.

 Re-examination: This result is appropriate for a student whose performance was unsatisfactory but who displayed evidence of the potential to complete doctoral degree education.
-Re-examination must be completed within 3 months.
+Re-examination must be completed within three months.
 The possible outcomes of this re-examination are pass or failure.
 The student may not take the exams a third time.
-The advisor and examination committee will determine on a case by case basis the composition of re-examinations.
+The advisor and examination committee will determine on a case-by-case basis the composition of re-examinations.

-- Failure: This result indicates that the student is not capable of completing the requirements for the doctoral degree and the student would be recommended for dismissal from the program
+Failure: This result indicates that the student is not capable of completing the requirements for the doctoral degree and the student will be recommended for dismissal from the program.

-Students may appeal the decision based upon the comments received about the student's exam answers from candidacy exam committee members.
+A student who has failed their candidacy exams can submit an appeal to the department’s appeals board.
 Written appeals from the student will be evaluated by the Department of Communication’s Graduate Committee.
-If members of the Graduate Committee were also members of the student’s candidacy exam committee other members of the Department of Communication’s Ph.D. faculty may serve on the appeals board.
+If members of the Graduate Committee are also members of the student’s candidacy exam committee, other members of the Department of Communication’s Ph.D. faculty may serve on the appeals board.
 A minimum of three faculty members are required to serve on the appeals board.